uroflowmetry/uroflowmetry-app/README.md

 Here it's possible to download the [Project plan](https://drive.google.com/file/d/1F5VELdtADGFrx5XEjiSiXiP60jQUQty5/view?usp=sharing) that is being developed for this implementation.
 (The detailed project plan has been produced after a couple of months of development).

-To build the prototype, the budget that has been allocated for the open research and development is total of 7.100 (4 months of work of a team of 6 persons).
+To build the prototype, the budget that has been allocated for the open research and development is total of 7.100 EUR (4 months of work of a team of 6 persons).

 Source code available on [uroflowmetry-app Github Repository](https://github.com/uroflowmetry/uroflowmetry-app) .